ruedaenr/gitting-started/README.md

 What do you prefer to be called?
 Enrique
+Kamal

 What are your GitHub usernames? ruedaenr

+Xanos20

 Why are you taking this course?
 To expand my knowledge about operating systems.

+I would like to learn how to develop and improve on Unix-based operating systems and make them more secure.

 Do you have any concerns about this course?
 Nope

+As of now I don't have any as long as I can meet you in office hours.

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
 Parallel Programming Puzzles

+I/O Devices
+Hard Drives
+Distributed Systems
+CPU Scheduling

 Do you have any questions about the course?
 Nope

+As of now I do not.

 Do you have any other questions for me?
 Nope

+Will we learn about operating system security once all the fundamental topics are covered?

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2018S/CSC213/syllabus/) for course policies.